whiplashmerch/bigcommerce_api/README.md

 Bigcommerce API (V2) Client
 ================================
 Full featured Ruby Gem to connect to the Big Commerce API.
+Similar to the the official gem by Bigcommerce, but with more Ruby-like syntax, allowing you to interact with Ruby objects instead of methods.

+Additionally, it is compatible with the new OAuth authentication.

 Developed and maintained by [Whiplash Merchandising](http://www.whiplashmerch.com).